MicrosoftDocs/power-platform/power-platform/developer/submit-catalog-items.md

 ---
-title: "View, submit, and install catalog items (Preview)"
+title: "View, submit, and install catalog items (preview)"
 description: "Learn how to submit items to your organization's catalog of templates and components."
 author: samathur
 ms.subservice: developer